minhanhvu/charging-scheduling-optimization/README.md

 ### ⚡Context
 #### Problem & Constraint
 A workplace building manager grapples with a rising demand for electric car charging.
 There are two pressing concerns.
-First, if the cars commence charging immediately and simultaneously at the highest charging speed upon their arrival, it would cause a sudden heightened load and risk the electrical system stability.
-Second, if they start charging during peak hours, the energy cost would be unnecessarily expensive.
+If  the cars commence charging immediately and simultaneously at the highest charging speed upon their arrival, it would cause a sudden heightened load and risk the electrical system stability.
+Moreover, if they start charging during peak hours, the energy cost would be unnecessarily expensive.
 So her goal is to devise a charging strategy that minimizes energy costs and alleviates the electrical system burden, with the main constraint being to meet energy demand before car departure.
 #### Settings
 * **Electricity prices:**** The electricity prices during high-load phases are generally higher compared to low-load periods.
 Here, the project addresses the Time-of-Use tariff scheme, where electricity prices vary throughout the day but are predetermined.